mirzemehdi/BMPWatermark/README.md

 of this project is to watermark the given BMP image.
 A digital watermark is a kind of marker covertly embedded in a noise-tolerant signal such as audio, video or image data.
-It is typically used to identify ownership of the copyright of such signal.”Watermarking”is the process of hiding digital information onto an carrier signal; the hidden information should contain a relationship to the carrier signal, but not necessarily.
-As mentioned above, this project works with BMP images and it operates in such a way that the image can be watermarked with the given text and the current date, converted intoMorse code, in a position and color the user wants.
+It is typically used to identify ownership of the copyright of such signal.”Watermarking” is the process of hiding digital information onto an carrier signal; the hidden information should contain a relationship to the carrier signal, but not necessarily.
+As mentioned above, this project works with BMP images and it operates in such a way that the image can be watermarked with the given text and the current date, converted into Morse code, in a position and color the user wants.

 ## 2 Usage